sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 });
 ```

-Inform Marketplace API, that PaymentIntent is ready to be captured after
+Inform Marketplace API that PaymentIntent is ready to be captured after
 possible SCA authentication has been requested from user.
-FTW does that
+Sharetribe Web
-in
+Template does that in
 [`confirmPayment` thunk call](https://github.com/sharetribe/flex-template-web/blob/master/src/containers/CheckoutPage/CheckoutPage.duck.js#L206)

 ###### Step 4.